HELPING BOYS STRUGGLING WITH GRADES

 Marine Military Academy has a proven way to provide help for boys struggling with grades

 Does your son spend more time hanging out with his friends than doing his homework?
 Is your son more concerned about his score on a video game than his grades at school?
 Is your son basically a good boy with bad grades?

-Without discipline, structure and goals, boys can get easily distracted and fail to make academic success their first priority.
-A poor report card does not automatically mean that a youth has gone wrong.
+Without discipline, structure, and goals, boys can get easily distracted and fail to make academic success their first priority.
+A poor report card does not automatically mean that a teenager has gone wrong.
 Strong academic performance is as much the result of training as it is about the ability of the student.
-The regimen of military school, however, can help an unfocused or unmotivated young man develop the skills he needs to not only raise and maintain his grades, but to build his confidence, character and self-expectations.
+The regimen of a military school, however, can help an unfocused or unmotivated young man develop the skills he needs to not only raise and maintain his grades but to build his confidence, character and self-expectations.